biancofla/dao-proposal-group-6/README.md

 ## Demo

-An interactive demo of the application is deployed at the following [link](https://dao-proposal-group-6.fly.dev/).
+An interactive mock-up of the application is deployed at the following [link](https://dao-proposal-group-6.fly.dev/).